sl5net/SL5-aura-service/doc_sources/FAQ(English).md

 **5. Q: The accuracy isn't perfect.
 How can I improve it?**
 A: Try to speak clearly at a consistent volume and pace.
 Reducing background noise and using a better microphone makes the biggest difference.
-Software Customization (Advanced Power): For next-level accuracy, SL5 Dictation uses a powerful feature called FuzzyMaps.
+Software Customization (Advanced Power): For next-level accuracy, SL5 Aura uses a powerful feature called FuzzyMaps.
 Think of these as your personal, intelligent dictionary.
 You can create simple text files with rules to fix common, recurring recognition errors.

 Example: If the software often hears "get hap" instead of "GitHub", you can add a rule that automatically corrects this every time.